MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialgesturerecognizer_navigationstarted.md

 Occurs when an interaction becomes a Navigation gesture.

 ## -remarks
-For hand interactions, this event fires when a finger is pressed and then moves outside of the small Navigation deadzone.
+For hand interactions, the [SpatialNavigationStartedEventArgs](spatialnavigationstartedeventargs.md) event fires when a finger is pressed and then moves outside of the small Navigation deadzone.

 For voice interactions, this event does not fire.